kavia-common/expense-tracker-and-visualization-40592-40601/expense_tracker_frontend/README.md

 ## Features

-- **Lightweight**: No heavy UI frameworks - uses only vanilla CSS and React
+- Lightweight: No heavy UI frameworks - uses only vanilla CSS and React
-- **Modern UI**: Clean, responsive design with KAVIA brand styling
+- Modern UI: Clean, responsive design with KAVIA brand styling
-- **Fast**: Minimal dependencies for quick loading times
+- Fast: Minimal dependencies for quick loading times
-- **Simple**: Easy to understand and modify
+- Simple: Easy to understand and modify

 ## Getting Started

 In the project directory, you can run:

-### `npm start`
+### Local development

-Runs the app in development mode.\
+- `npm start` — runs the app in development mode (dev server).
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+  Open http://localhost:3000 to view it in your browser.

+Environment suggestions for local dev:
+- `BROWSER=none` to avoid auto-opening
+- `HOST=0.0.0.0` to bind to all interfaces
+- `PORT` or `REACT_APP_PORT` to adjust port (defaults to 3000)

 ### CI/Preview environments

 Some CI systems terminate long-running foreground processes (which can appear as exit code 137/kill -9) and mistakenly treat that as a build failure.
 To avoid this:
-- Use `npm run start:ci` to perform a no-op success for previews.
-It exits with code 0 immediately and is safe for CI systems that just probe scripts.
+- Use `npm run start:ci` or `npm run start:preview` — both are intentional no-ops that immediately exit with code 0.
+They are safe for CI systems that probe for a “start” script but do not want a long-running process.
-- Use `npm run healthcheck` if you need to validate that the project builds successfully in CI (it runs `npm run build`).
+- Use `npm run healthcheck` if you need to validate that the project builds successfully in CI (it runs `npm run build` and exits).

-Environment variables respected by the app at runtime/build:
-- REACT_APP_PORT (defaults to 3000 if used in your hosting)
-- HOST (defaults to 0.0.0.0)
-- BROWSER=none is recommended to suppress auto-open in CI
+Tip: You may see warnings like “browserslist data is old” or deprecation messages from webpack-dev-server; these are non-fatal and do not affect the build.

-### `npm test`
+### Tests

-Launches the test runner in non-watch CI mode.
+- `npm test` — Launches the test runner in non-watch CI mode.

+### Production build
-### `npm run build`

-Builds the app for production to the `build` folder.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+- `npm run build` — Builds the app for production to the `build` folder.
+It bundles React in production mode and optimizes the build.

 ## Environment Variables